Tags: baking, Bread, Chocolate, cinnamon, Cinnamon Rolls, Cocoa, Daring Bakers, Meringue, Pecans, Yeast, Yeasted Meringue Coffee Cake

 The June 2010 Daring Bakers’ challenge was hosted by Dawn of Doable and Delicious.
 Dawn challenged the Daring Bakers’ to make Chocolate Pavlovas and Chocolate Mascarpone Mousse.
 The challenge recipe is based on a recipe from the book Chocolate Epiphany by Francois Payard.

-First I wanted to make an authentic pavlova, but, of course, with a twist Since I’d never made a pavlova before, but know my way around all kinds of meringue preparations, I felt pretty confident I’d be able to pull it off.
+First I wanted to make an authentic pavlova, but, of course, with a twist because it ain’t me if it ain’t got a twist.
+Since I’d never made a pavlova before, but know my way around all kinds of meringue preparations, I felt pretty confident I’d be able to pull it off.
 Thanks to my pal, Audax, who provided the Daring Bakers with an authentic recipe that everyone was raving about, I was able to do just that.
 However, Francois Payard is one of my favorite pastry chefs, so I had to make the recipe from his book that was provided to us.
 Every component, word for word would be emulated – especially since his lovely creations cost an arm, a leg and maybe an eyeball.
-His showroom, which is a mouth watering and gorgeous feast for the eyes, is one of the best patisseries in NYC.
+His showroom, which is a mouth-watering and gorgeous feast for the eyes, is one of the best patisseries in NYC.

 Perfect Chocolate Mascarpone Mousse…..before I murdered it.

-Even after all of this, and even though I’m not a huge chocolate on chocolate person, it still tasted great and that mascarpone cream with the creme anglaise base was to die for.
+Even after all of this, and even though I’m not a huge chocolate on chocolate person, it still tasted great, and the mascarpone cream with the creme anglaise base was to die for.
 I’m dumping the leftover cream in my ice cream maker as soon as I get this tardy post up!

 I had a much better ‘aesthetic’ result with the authentic pavlova recipe, although letting them sit overnight mottled the texture a little.
 I suppose you could say they sort of shriveled.
-I made snowballs, and not just any snowballs, but pearl lustre dusted snowballs filled with white chocolate chantilly, passion fruit curd, little spheres of papaya and champagne mango (use a melon baller), which is the best mango ever. and chopped pistachio.
-I used a regular sized ice cream scoop to form perfect, fluffy, glossy meringue balls.
-I pressed the back of a slightly wet spoon into each ball to make a well for fillings.
+I made snowballs, and not just any snowballs, but pearl lustre dusted snowballs filled with white chocolate chantilly cream, passion fruit curd, little spheres of papaya and champagne mango (use a melon baller), which is the best mango ever. and chopped pistachio.
+I used a regular sized ice cream scoop to form perfect, fluffy, glossy meringue balls, pressing the back of a slightly wet spoon into each ball to make a well for fillings.

 For the recipe for Francois Payard’s Chocolate Pavlovas with Chocolate Mascarpone Mousse and Mascarpone Cream, click HERE, To see the lovely creations by other Daring bakers, click on the links to their blogs, HERE.